About WISILL Hunting Retriever Club

 WISILL Hunting Retriever Club is a family-oriented organization founded by dedicated hunting enthusiasts.
 Our goal is to promote and encourage hunting with trained hunting retrievers and to improve members’ hunting experiences thru teaching sound and proven retriever training techniques.

 The membership of WISILL HRC mostly comes from Southeast Wisconsin and Northeast Illinois.
 We hold organized training days on the first and third Sundays of the month, from February to September.
-Our General Membership meetings are held on the first Tuesday of the even numbered months @ 7:00 pm at Bong Recreation Area in the Visitor’s Center.
+Our General Membership meetings are held on the first Tuesday of the even numbered months @ 7:00 pm at St. Ignatius Episcopal Church located at 500 E. Depot St. Antioch, IL (Depot Street & Deep Lake Rd.)
+1 mile north of Hwy 173 on Deep Lake).
 WISILL is a member of the Hunting Retriever Club, Inc.

 President: Dorine Reinert